sbacic/react-wizard/README.md

 The starting step of the Wizard.
 Default is 0.

+`startingOptional`: number

+An Optional step to render on the first render.
+Default is undefined.

 `wrapInSteps`: boolean

 Whether to wrap the children in `<Steps>` or render them normally.
 Default is true.